anton-g/blog/content/blog/nordicjs-2019/index.md

 By combining a fun, practical introduction to real life examples of machine learning with an introduction to the internals of TensorFlow(.js) we get an excellent talk using machine learning as a web developer.

-I can't say that I know TensorFlow after watching this talk, but I feel that I have better foundation and I'm definately  more inspired to try to learn TensorFlow.js again.
+I can't say that I know TensorFlow after watching this talk, but I feel that I have better foundation and I'm definately  more inspired to try and learn TensorFlow.js again.

 ## Build dumb sh\*t